-Born in 1957, English conductor George Vass studied at the Birmingham Conservatoire and the Royal Academy of Music; he has been Music Director of the Bushey Symphony Orchestra since 1985.
+Described by BBC Radio 3 as ‘the saviour of contemporary classical music’, respected English conductor George Vass studied at the Royal Birmingham Conservatoire and the Royal Academy of Music, London; he was appointed Music Director of the Bushey Symphony Orchestra in 1985.

-He has made over thirty successful commercial discs for the Dutton Epoch, Champs Hill, Guild, Lyrita, Naxos, SOMM and Toccata Classics labels among others.
-His rapidly growing discography includes a wide variety of music by William Alwyn, Richard Rodney Bennett, Elgar, Delius, Stephen Dodgson, Handel, Joseph Holbrooke, Holst, Michael Hurd, Thomas Hyde, John Joubert, Kenneth Leighton, Elizabeth Maconchy, William Mathias, David Matthews, John McCabe, Cecilia McDowall, Stephen McNeff, Paul Patterson, Purcell, Susie Self, Tovey, Vaughan Williams and Warlock.
+Vass has made over thirty successful commercial recordings for the Dutton Epoch, Champs Hill, Guild, Lyrita, Naxos, SOMM and Toccata Classics labels among others.
+His rapidly growing discography includes a wide variety of music by Alwyn, Rodney Bennett, James Francis Brown, Elgar, Delius, Dodgson, Handel, Holbrooke, Holst, Hurd, Thomas Hyde, John Joubert, Leighton, Maconchy, Mathias, David Matthews, McCabe, Cecilia McDowall, Stephen McNeff, Paul Patterson, Purcell, Susie Self, Tovey, Vaughan Williams and Warlock.

-For the operatic stage, Vass premiered Thomas Hyde’s That Man Stephen Ward (Hampstead and Highgate Festival, 2008; revival for Nova Music Opera, 2015) and for Nova Music Opera: Sally Beamish’s Hagar in the Wilderness (2013), Stephen McNeff’s Prometheus Drown’d (2014), Cecilia McDowall’s Airborne (2014) and Charlotte Bray’s Entanglement (2015).
-He has also conducted Britten’s Curlew River (Nova Music Opera, 2013; Hampstead and Highgate Springfest, 2009) and Holst’s Savitri (Nova Music, English Music Festival, 2010.
+As founder Artistic Director of Nova Music Opera, he premiered Thomas Hyde’s That Man Stephen Ward (Hampstead and Highgate Festival, 2008; revival for Nova Music Opera, 2015) and, for Nova Music Opera, Sally Beamish’s Hagar in the Wilderness (2013), Stephen McNeff’s Prometheus Drown’d (2014), Cecilia McDowall’s Airborne (2014) and Charlotte Bray’s Entanglement (2015).
+He has also conducted Britten’s Curlew River (Hampstead and Highgate Springfest, 2009; Nova Music, 2013) and Holst’s Savitri (Nova Music, English Music Festival, 2010).